Leno Gillo, age 89, of Alverda, PA, passed away peacefully at Indiana Regional Medical Center on Monday, March 11, 2019.

 Friends will be received on Friday, March 15, 2019 from 5 to 8 p.m. at the McCabe~Roof Funeral Home, 565 Franklin St., Clymer, with military honors at 7 p.m. conducted by the Clymer American Legion Post 222.
 All other services and interment will be private at St. Bernard’s Cemetery, Indiana.

-To send flowers to Leno's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Leno Gillo, please visit our floral store.